January 16, 2020

 I first created a prototype in Florence, Italy to refine and perfect my idea, before bringing the finalised concept to Bristol and creating Glitch.
 We have hosted a few pop-ups, firstly with Gossip Nails and Grano Kitchen, who have both now moved into their own premises in Old Market, as well as Girls Who Grind who run their roastery in Frome.
 We now have our own Glitch cafe, making charcoal bunwiches with Italian-inspired ingredients.
 During these two years, we have also built relationships with Sofar Sounds to host regular intimate gigs, and have collaborated with Boiler Room, InFringe, Grime Daily and more.

 How important is the aesthetic of your brand?
 What does the design say about your company?

 Our brand aesthetic is extremely important and forms the core of our brand.
 We are constantly changing and switching up our space, which is also influenced by our changing needs as we grow and adapt.
 We used the bare bones of the space to create an industrial Scandi feel, which we then softened with plants and lighting.

-What measures have you implemented within your business to make it more conscious and sustainable?
+What measures have you implemented within your business to make it more sustainable?